ubsicap/assure_support_site/documentation/BuildAndDeploy.md

 > NOTE: Be sure to replace the image version in this example (3.55) with the latest version +1 (e.g. 3.56, 3.57, etc.) for subsequent updates.

 ### 3: Deploy to Staging or Production
-1. Go to the project root directory by running `cd ..`.
+1. Ensure you are in the project root directory.
 2. Run the following command to ensure you are using the correct context:
 ```sh
 kubectl config get-contexts